DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Models.} We evaluate DP-FedSOFIM on two datasets. \textbf{CIFAR-10} consists of 50,000 training images and 10,000 test images across 10 classes. \textbf{PathMNIST} is a medical imaging dataset from the MedMNIST benchmark \citep{medmnist}, consisting of colorectal cancer histology patches across 9 tissue classes.
-Following the transfer learning protocol established in recent differentially private federated learning work \citep{andrew2021differentially}, we employ a pre-trained ResNet-20 feature extractor (frozen during training) for CIFAR-10 and a pre-trained feature extractor for PathMNIST, optimizing only the final linear classification head in both cases.
-This setup yields a low-dimensional parameter space conducive to second-order optimization while preserving the essential challenges of private federated learning.
+\textbf{Datasets and Models:} We evaluate DP-FedSOFIM on two datasets. \textbf{CIFAR-10} consists of 50,000 training images and 10,000 test images across 10 classes. \textbf{PathMNIST} is a medical imaging dataset from the MedMNIST benchmark \citep{medmnist}, consisting of colorectal cancer histology patches across 9 tissue classes.
+Following the transfer learning protocol for differentially private learning \citep{differentially_tramr_2021,krouka2025communication}, we employ two frozen feature extractors pre-trained on CIFAR-100: a \textbf{ResNet-20} \citep{he2016deep} backbone and a \textbf{VGG-16} \citep{Simonyan15} backbone.
+In both cases only the final linear classification head is optimized, yielding a low-dimensional parameter space well-suited to second-order optimization while preserving the essential challenges of private federated learning.

+\textbf{Federated Setting:} We simulate a federated environment with $n = 20$ clients with full client participation in every round.
+To assess robustness to data heterogeneity, we evaluate each method under two data partitioning schemes: \textbf{IID}, where training data is partitioned uniformly at random across clients, and \textbf{non-IID}, where data is partitioned using a Dirichlet process with concentration parameter $\alpha = 0.5$, inducing moderate label heterogeneity across clients.
+For the VGG-16 backbone, we report results under the non-IID partition only, as the primary goal of the VGG-16 experiments is to assess cross-architecture robustness of the non-IID findings rather than to replicate the full evaluation protocol.

+To ensure reproducibility, Tables~\ref{tab:pathmnist_partition} and~\ref{tab:cifar10_partition} (Appendix~\ref{app:partition_stats}) report the complete per-client, per-class sample counts for both datasets under a representative seed.
+On \mbox{PathMNIST} (89,996 training samples, 9 classes), the Dirichlet partition yields client sizes ranging from 1,045 to 9,986 (mean $= 4{,}500$, std $= 2{,}526$).
+The within-client class distribution is highly concentrated: the mean KL divergence from the uniform class distribution is 0.581 (maximum 1.115, where 0 indicates perfectly IID), and two clients (clients~8 and~14) are missing two classes entirely.
+Dominant-class fractions range up to 68\% (client~8: class~4 accounts for 3,046 of 4,477 samples), confirming substantial but not extreme label heterogeneity.
+On \mbox{CIFAR-10} (50,000 training samples, 10 classes), the same Dirichlet($\alpha=0.5$) process yields client sizes ranging from 891 to 3,498 (mean $=2{,}500$, std $=779.6$), with a mean KL divergence from the uniform class distribution of 0.666 (max 1.039) and a mean of 0.3 absent classes per client (maximum 2, affecting clients~4 and~18).
+Per-client, per-class counts are reported in Table~\ref{tab:cifar10_partition}.